yedhink/KTU-Java/CONTRIBUTING.md

 *   The aim of the repository is mainly to help out newcomers to Java programming.
 Kindly keep that in mind and add necessary comments in your source code.

 *   Make the program user friendly.
 The user shouln't be left with doubts while running a program.
+    For example : While requiring an user input , add a print statement along with it describing what the user should input.

 *   Include your program within the appropriate package.
 For example all GUI's are included within "guiprojects" package.